Aura Travel - Bamboo & Bear Loving Care

 From bamboo breaking, we are summoned to break for lunch and head off down the hill through cherry blossom pathways to the canteen.
 The food does not disappoint and I’m the first in line to sample the colourful local cuisine.
 Sichuan Food is well known for its bold hot flavours, particularly the pungency and spiciness from garlic, aniseed, cinnamon, cloves and chili peppers, as well as the unique taste of the famous Sichuan pepper made from prickly ash shrub.
 It is absolutely delicious and there’s not a morsel left on my plate.

-Dujiangyan Panda Volunteer Program
+Dujiangyan Panda Loving Care Program

-After lunch and getting to know the few fellow volunteers, we are told it is snack time for the pandas - even though we had just fed them piles of bamboo!
+After lunch and getting to know the few fellow participants, we are told it is snack time for the pandas - even though we had just fed them piles of bamboo!
 We are back inside their homes and come right up close to several pandas, distributing a variety of snacks including apples, carrots and panda bread.
 Panda paws eagerly reach out for their treats and it is impossible to not notice their huge claws.
 Although gentle and quiet – and we are calm and careful – panda can bleat, roar, claw, growl, and honk, when they want to.
 We take many photos and see for ourselves how pandas communicate with humans.

 Later in the afternoon, we are brought to the main centre to watch a documentary.
 It is a moving and tragic tale of this near-extinct species, documenting the earthquake that destroyed Wolong Panda Center, the unsuccessful attempts to release pandas into the wild and the difficulties faced with breeding them.
 Females are only fertile for one to two days a year and even then, a potential couple many not know how to mate, they may flight or get distracted halfway through.
 For this reason, breeding centres often resort to panda IVF treatment and numbers have improved significantly.
 In 1990, there were just 600 pandas left, but thanks to the tremendous work of these panda homes, there are now around 2000.